tipresias/tipresias/README.md

 ```

 - Copy the URL given and paste it into your browser.
-- Alternatively, copy just the token (bolded above) from the terminal, navigate your browser to `http://localhost:8888`, and paste the token into the given field.
+- Alternatively, copy just the token from the terminal, navigate your browser to `http://localhost:8888`, and paste the token into the given field.

 ### Run Python tests